antoinefricker/hextatic/README.md

 # Hextatic

-An exploration of hexagonal grids
+An exploration of hexagonal grids.

+This library focuses on flat-top hexagons for many [reasons](./doc/thoughts/flat-vs-pointy.md) bu does not condamn further evolutions (PR welcomed).

 ## Installation